 In a fuel hungry world, emphasis is increasingly is being placed on economy, rather than speed.

-In a fuel hungry world, emphasis is increasingly is being placed on economy, rather than speed.
+Background: In a fuel hungry world, emphasis is increasingly is being placed on economy, rather than speed.
 And it would be hard to imagine any vehicle that's cheaper to run than the three-wheeler that won the Shell Super Mileage Project at Mallory Park, near London on Tuesday, 5 July.

 SYNOPSIS: The only foreign entrant in this year's Shell Super-mileage project was from Tampere University, Finland.
 The rest of the field came from the United Kingdom.
 In all, 22 entrants chose to spend Tuesday's warm summer day on the track at Mallory Park.